-Last updated: 22 July 2020
+Last updated: 29 September 2020

 In July 2020, the Australian Government announced an extension of and changes to the JobKeeper and JobSeeker payments designed to support businesses and individuals through the COVID-19 crisis.

-The next phase of payments will start in October 2020.
+New eligibility rules for JobKeeper were introduced on 3 August and the next phase of payments will start in October 2020.
 Here is what we know so far.

 What is happening with JobKeeper Payment?